The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

-Hence, in order to prove the proposition it is enough to prove that the left-hand side converges as $n$ goes to $+\infty$ to the left-hand side in the statement of the proposition, multiplied by $\mathbb{E} \big[ \frac{1}{D} \big]$ (the proof of the same fact for the right-hand side will be similar).
+Hence, in order to prove the proposition, it is enough to prove that the left-hand side converges as $n \to +\infty$ to the left-hand side in the statement of the proposition, multiplied by $\mathbb{E} \big[ \frac{1}{D} \big]$.
+The proof of the same fact for the right-hand side will be similar.
 By the Skorokhod representation theorem, we may assume the convergence in Lemma \ref{rootandLGHP} is almost sure.
-By the dominated convergence theorem (the domination follows from assumption (ii) and the fact that $f$ is bounded) it is enough to prove
+By the dominated convergence theorem (the domination follows from assumption (ii) and the fact that $f$ is bounded), it is enough to prove

-This follows from assumptions (iii) and (iv) and the GHP convergence of $\frac{1}{n} B_{(r+s)n}(\mathbb{T}_{\lambda_n})$ to $B_{(r+s)}(\hp)$. \end{proof}
+This follows from assumptions (iii) and (iv) and the GHP convergence of $\frac{1}{n} B_{(r+s)n}(\mathbb{T}_{\lambda_n})$ to $B_{r+s}(\hp)$. \end{proof}

-\begin{rem} The same result is true for the Brownian plane and the proof is the same, the only change is that we need to use Proposition \ref{convergenceBP} instead of Theorem \ref{mainthm}. \end{rem}
+\begin{rem} The same result is true for the Brownian plane.
+The proof is essentially the same, the only change is that we need to use Proposition \ref{convergenceBP} instead of Theorem \ref{mainthm}. \end{rem}